lammermann/vimfiles/bundle/neomake/README.md

 If the string `'%:p'` shows up anywhere in the `'args'` list, it will be `expand()`ed to the full path of the current file in place.
-Otherwise, the full path to the file will be `add()`ed to the end of the list.
+Otherwise, the full path to the file will be `add()`ed to the end of the list, unless the maker's `'append_file'` option is set to 0.
 You can customize the program that is called by adding an `'exe'` property which should be a string (defaults to the name of the maker).

 Once you have created your makers, run `:Neomake` as normal.
 Run `:Neomake <checker-name>` to run only a single checker.
 Configuring a